 Here’s an introduction sample featuring a quote at the start:

-Note: To learn more about using quotes in an essay we suggest you read our dedicated guides: How to Introduce a Quote in an Essay and How to Cite an Article.
+Note: To learn more about using quotes in an essay, read our dedicated guides: How to Introduce a Quote in an Essay and How to Cite an Article.

 Anecdote (Personal Story)

-Anectodes are these mini-stories that describe a real-life event, either one single moment or some sort of an incident.
+Anectodes are these mini-stories that describe a real-life event, either one single moment or some sort of incident.
 It should illustrate the main point you want to make in your essay.
-An anecdote is one of the best ways to start an essay because they usually bring the “wow” factor and engage the reader.
+An anecdote is one of the best ways to start an essay because it usually brings the “wow” factor and engages the reader.
 It doesn’t have to be a lesson in itself but serve as an example of your main point.

 According to Janine Anderson Robinson, an English teacher and coach from California, anecdotes work best for college admission essays and narrative writing.